 Thousands of truck wrecks occur every year across the United States.
-Unfortunately, Houston, Texas, is not immune to these motorway disasters.
+Unfortunately, West Houston, is not immune to these motorway disasters.
 The US Department of Transportation reports that 14.2% of big truck fatalities occur in Texas.
 This figure is a troubling 10% more than other states.

 18-wheelers and other big rigs can cause significant collisions and severe damage to property and health.
 The bigger the rig, the bigger the problems.
 Several factors can be to blame for a truck accident.
 Determining liability will depend on causal factors.
 It is only then that you can begin the process of seeking your due compensation.

 Common Causes of Truck Accidents